amineelkouhen/redis-streams-lab/exercises/exercise-6-start.md

 8. As soon as you validate this step, the target database is now identical to the source database.
 We have now our streams in another database.

 <img src="../img/backup.gif"/>

+## Next steps

+Congrats!
+You made it to the end of our workshop.
+By now you should have a solid overview of Redis Streams, ways to interact (CLI, GUI, and client options).